MBBS (Melb) FRACS (Gen Surg) FRACS (Vascular) A/FRACMA

 Edward is the newest member of the Adelaide Vascular team, and is an accredited vascular and endovascular surgeon.
 He commenced as a consultant surgeon in 2019, and holds appointments at Flinders Medical Centre, Ashford Hospital and the new Calvary Adelaide Hospital.

 Training in Adelaide and Brisbane, Edward was born and bred in Adelaide, studying medicine at Adelaide University and completing the majority of his training locally.
-At Flinders Medical Centre Edward is the supervisor for Flinders University medical students rotating through the vascular unit, and is also actively involved in supervision of vascular surgery trainees.
+At Flinders Medical Centre Edward is the supervisor of training for vascular surgery, supervisor for Flinders University medical students rotating through the vascular unit, and is a clinical lecturer at Flinders University.
 He has also been involved in the bi-national trainee week for vascular surgery trainees through the Australia and New Zealand Society of Vascular Surgery.

 Specialising in open and minimally invasive endovascular interventions, Edward has a particular interest in complex endovascular interventions.
 In his role as a consultant vascular surgeon at Flinders Medical Centre Edward is involved in training interstate and overseas vascular surgeons in advanced endovascular techniques for the treatment of peripheral vascular disease, aortic aneurysmal disease and deep venous occlusive disease.